 I don’t know anyone who doesn’t love French toast, but when you have a lot of mouths to feed or tummies that are already rumbling, baking it up in the oven is much quicker and easier than cooking it one piece at a time on the stove.
 That’s where baked French toast comes in, since it’s basically your milk- and egg-soaked, cinnamon-spiced bread in casserole form.

 However, this is not your ordinary baked French toast.
-This version takes the concept and gives it an upside-down cake sort of twist.
+Apple Praline French Toast Bake takes the concept and gives it an upside-down cake sort of twist.
 It’s loaded with moist, tender pieces of bread, laden with a hint of cinnamon and vanilla, as well as bright pops of flavor from soft chunks of sweet-tart apples.
 But best of all, you have that sticky, crunchy, buttery veneer of pecans.
 What results is a breakfast dish that’s not only scrumptious, but also makes for quite the impressive presentation!

 By arranging the pecans at the bottom of the dish, pouring the custard-soaked bread and apple filling on top, and then turning the whole thing upside down once it comes out of the oven, you’re able to serve this baked French toast in eye-appealing slices that will make any breakfast or brunch feel a bit more special.
 However, if you don’t want to fuss with thoughtfully arranging the pecans and flipping the whole concoction over, you can always go with a more traditional baked French toast treatment…just serve as is!
 It’s still rustically beautiful, and when you scoop out servings, you’ll find a fun pecan praline surprise down at the bottom.

-A breakfast as lovely as this Apple Praline Baked French Toast has a way of turning any morning into a special occasion.
+A breakfast as lovely as this Apple Praline French Toast Bake has a way of turning any morning into a special occasion.
 I hope that you enjoy it, friends!

 Adapted from Perfect Party Food. (*affiliate link)